 The Port continues to collaborate with SDAPCD and CARB staff on developing an updated health risk assessment for the Port's two marine cargo terminals, as well as a health risk assessment for the larger Portside Community.
-As such, it well positioned to collaborate with SDAPCD on any updates to Rule 1210.
+As such, it well positioned to collaborate with SDAPCD on as they evaluate and consider any updates to Rule 1210.
 The Port will also continue to coordinate with the shipyards to support the emission reduction efforts that are included in the Portside Community's AB 617 CERP.